-The Immunization Subsets provide a standardized way for systems to capture, store, retrieve and transmit immunization related health information.
+Immunization Subsets provide a standardized way for systems to capture, store, retrieve and transmit immunization-related health information.

-Implementation of the immunization subsets enable public health and other health care providers to meet the business requirements of recording administration of vaccines (current and past), inventory management and immunization forecasting.
+Implementation of the Immunization Subsets enables public health and other health care providers to meet the business requirements of recording vaccine administration (current and historic), inventory management and immunization forecasting.

-The subsets are supported by a Canadian vaccine model where the concepts and terms are linked together through relationships to allow analytics to be performed.
-The concepts and terms authored in the SNOMED CT® Canadian Edition align with the Public Health Agency of Canada (PHAC) Canadian Immunization Guide (CIG).
+Immunization subsets are supported by the Canadian vaccine model where the concepts and terms are linked together through relationships to allow analytics to be performed: concepts and terms authored in the SNOMED CT® CA Edition align with the Public Health Agency of Canada (PHAC) Canadian Immunization Guide (CIG).

 In the immunization domain, it is expected that new content will be developed on an ongoing basis and will most probably be exclusive to Canada, although any existing SNOMED CT International content will be leveraged where possible.

-Most of the developed content resides in the Canadian Edition because it is specific for Canadian use.
+Most of the developed content resides in the CA Edition because it is specific for Canadian use.

 - TradeName concepts;